akshat-2110/DeveloperUseful/How to learn anything fast?.md

 ### Evils & Enemies
 -

+### Uncatagorized
+- Till the time i was maitaining todo list, but never making it empty.
+There is always something in it which gives me continuous anxiety.
+Now i have learned to deal with todo list.
+Till the time i was only known to make todo list, but not learned it to achieve it in rightful manner.

 ### References
 - [The first 20 hours -- how to learn anything | Josh Kaufman | TEDxCSU](https://www.youtube.com/watch?v=5MgBikgcWnY&index=4&list=WL)
 - Many QnA on reddit.